2024 DIG Field School Classroom Connections | Part 1

 Laura looks forward to hosting a DIG box in her school’s historic library.
 Over the course of the box’s one-week stay in New York, students will get to help sort and categorize real fossils from Hell Creek, Montana.
 Laura plans to showcase library books on paleontology and geology, and encourage students to keep engaging with the material in creative ways:

 “Students will be invited to curate a dinosaur-centric mix-tape... and mini-film-festival.
-We will also introduce students to poems related to dinosaurs and the process of discovering them — and encourage them to pen their own.”
+We will also present poems about paleontology and encourage students to pen their own.”

 sarah heredia